 Tulsi or holy basil is a herb that is a part of the mint group.
 It has green leaves with a distinct aroma, which is sweet and spicy.
 It is extensively used in soups and salads as a topping due to the flavour it imparts.
 It is widely available in Asia, Australia and can also be found in other parts of the world due to its popularity.
 It has also been utilised as a home remedy for various ailments in Indian households for numerous years.

 Some of the health benefits of eating holy basil during pregnancy are as follows:

 Vitamin A present in holy basil is essential for the development and growth of the foetus.
 It promotes the development of your baby’s heart, lungs, eyes, and the central nervous system.

 Holy basil has a good amount of manganese, which supports the formation of the cartilages and bones in your baby.
 Manganese is also a good antioxidant that reduces the risk of cell damage in pregnant women by minimising oxidative stress in women.
 Oxidative stress is a process where free radicals damage cells in the body.

-Tiulsi is a great source of iron, which is essential to keep pregnant women energised.
-Iron is essential to increase the haemoglobin and red blood cells(RBC) count in your blood.
+Tulsi is a great source of iron, which is essential to keep pregnant women energised.
+Iron is helps increase the haemoglobin and red blood cells(RBC) count in your blood.
 This can help prevent the risk of anaemia in pregnant women.